SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 ![insight-summary.png](/img/cse/insight-summary.png)

 1. **Creation date and time**.
 When the Insight was created.
 1. **Dwell time**.
-The period of time between when the first and last Records in the Insight were observed.
+The time between when the first event occurred (when the first Record in the Insight was generated) and when the Insight was generated.
 1. **Age**.
 The elapsed time since the Insight was created in minutes, hours, and so on.
 1. **Insight name**.
 The Insight name, made up of the Insight ID, and the MITRE stage or stages associated with the Signals in the Insight.
 2. **Global Confidence**.
 If sufficient data is available, a [Global Confidence score](global-intelligence-security-insights.md) for the Insight is shown.